casualwriter/casual-markdown-cv/README.md

 then may print it to PDF file to send to recruiter, or share by url. (for github, it can accessed by raw.githack.com naturally)

-ps: Recommended to ask ChatGPT for a refinement before published your resume.
+ps: recommended to ask ChatGPT for a refinement before published your resume.
 AI will refine both content and layout in markdown format.

 ## Themes